sozemego/klucher/README.md

 # Klucher #

-A site built on Spring Boot, which allows users to post their thoughts, follow eachother, follow hashtags and (eventually) join chat rooms which are based on popular hashtags.
+A website (built using Spring Boot), which allows users to post their thoughts, follow eachother, explore hashtags and (eventually) join chat rooms which are based on popular hashtags.

 ## License ##